vmacdougal/canvassing/README.md

 This is the back end for a canvassing app.

 # Build and run
 It builds and runs on Java 17.
 Start the database with `docker compose up -d`.
-You can build it with `mvn clean install`, and run it with `java -jar canvassing-1.0.0.jar`.
+You can build it with `mvn clean install`, and run it with `cd target && java -jar canvassing-1.0.0.jar`.
 A postman collection with sample data is included so you can exercise the endpoints.
 The endpoints the canvasser has access to are all called with joe_canvasser, but you can also call them with susan_admin and verify that they still work.

 # Overview
-Upon start-up, it populates a database with 500 random fake households in the Austin area and a questionnaire with two questions for the canvassers to ask.
+Upon start-up, it populates a database with 10,000 random households in the Austin area and a questionnaire with two questions for the canvassers to ask.
 It provides API endpoints for canvassers and organizational adminstrators.

+## Data Source
+The household data comes from Austin's Open Data portal at https://data.austintexas.gov/dataset/Addresses/9s7j-tygf/about_data.

+# Capabilities

 Administrators can:
 1. Add a household